HomeDev GuideAPI Reference

 • A media type defines a set of properties.

-• A media is an instance of the .NET class that defined the media type.
+• A media is an instance of the .NET class that defines the media type.

-• When an editor creates/uploads media, values are assigned to the properties defined by the media type.
+• When an editor creates or uploads media, values are assigned to the properties defined by the media type.

-• When an instance of media is requested by a visitor, the default media handler sends the binary data to the visitor.
+• When a visitor requests an instance of media, the default media handler sends the binary data to the visitor.

-During initialization, assemblies in the bin folder are scanned for .NET classes decorated with the `[ContentType] attribute, and inheriting from MediaData`.
-Meta data for media is defined as properties on the media class, and can be edited from edit view.
+During initialization, Visual Studio scans assemblies in the bin folder for .NET classes decorated with the [ContentType] attribute, and inheriting from MediaData.
+Optimizely Content Management System (CMS) defines metadata for media as properties in the media class, which you can edit from edit view.

 Generic media type